KhiriratSarit/academic-sarit/content/authors/admin/_index.md

 - Visitors
 ---

-Sarit Khirirat is currently a doctoral student under the supervision of Professor Mikael Johansson at Division of Decision and Control, EECS, KTH Royal Institute of Technology, Stockholm, Sweden.
-His research interest includes optimization algorithms for large-scale machine learning applications.
+I am currently a doctoral student under the project on Embedded optimization for real-time machine learning at the cluster of large-scale optimization and control.
+This project is supported by the Wallenberg AI, Autonomous Systems and Software program, Sweden's largest individual research program.
+I am supervised by Professor Mikael Johansson at the Department of Automatic Control, Electrical Engineering School, KTH.
+The aim of my research project is to develop optimization algorithms for large-scale machine learning applications.